 “Is SEO really worthwhile for my business, or is it just another expense?”

 When we talk about ROI in SEO, we don’t just mean climbing to the top of Google’s search results.
 Yes, rankings matter.
 But the real value lies in conversions and revenue.
+SEO ROI measures how much revenue or profit your organic search efforts generate compared to what you invest in SEO.
+If SEO generates more value than it costs, you’re earning a positive return on investment.
 In other words, you want your SEO efforts to bring you more leads, higher sales, and greater customer lifetime value.
 Paid ads deliver immediate clicks, but you lose traffic the moment you stop paying.
 SEO builds a foundation that keeps delivering over the long term.

 ROI for SEO can be nuanced.
 So, don’t focus on chasing vanity metrics like website visits or keyword rankings.
 Instead, it’s best to align your SEO efforts with your business goals—whether that’s generating qualified B2B leads or boosting ecommerce revenue.
 While SEO takes time to ramp up, the results compound.
 This creates a snowball effect that can outperform other digital marketing channels over time.